Liouville PDE-based sliced-Wasserstein flow: Conclusion

-In characterizing the pareto curves in high dimeionsal distributions, two showcases of community crimes and health care spending cost are considered.
-The competance of Liouville PDE-based improvement in convergence and reduction in variance needs more exploration from diverse datasets.
-Moreover, theretical analysis of stability and convergnece of the Liouville PDE-based SWF remains.
+When the exact Wasserstein barycenter is computationally heavy, the approximate sliced-Wasserstein barycenter from Liouville PDE is useful broadly in high-dimensional statistics.
+The Pareto curves of accuracy and fairness in high-dimension with sensitive attributes from Liouville PDE will provide diverse aspects of decision making with rationalized fairness.
+In characterizing the Pareto curves in high dimensional distributions, two showcases of community crimes and health care spending costs are considered.
+The competence of Liouville PDE-based improvement in convergence and reduction in variance needs more exploration from diverse datasets.
+Moreover, the theoretical analysis of stability and convergence (e.g., exponential convergence rate) of the Liouville PDE-based SWF remains for the future.
+The proposed framework is expected to be extensible to general domains.
+One future work is the extension of Liouville PDE-based SWF to a probability space on covariance matrices, i.e., a class of Riemannian manifolds.
+Empirically and theoretically, the convergence of the Liouville PDE-based SWF is intriguing, where the involved neural ODE is not in Euclidean space.